 Under fear of deadly revenge

-And during the hours of meditation and loneliness
+And during the hours of reflection and boredom

 You caress the enemy.

 Then he is helpless against objects.